Faculty & Staff

-Nathaly González, BS (Bilingual Patient Navigator/Community Outreach Coordinator with the Capital Breast Cancer) provides navigation from outreach, education, screening to diagnostic services in community settings.
+Nathaly González, BS (Bilingual Patient Navigator/Community Outreach Coordinator with the Ralph Lauren Center for Cancer Prevention) provides navigation from outreach, education, screening to diagnostic services in community settings.
 She navigates patients throughout the DC metropolitan region and conducts community outreach in underserved areas.
 Originally from Colombia, South America, Nathaly is a graduate of the University of Autonoma in International Commerce and also of Benedict College where she earned a Bachelor’s degree in Business Management.

 Rhonda Hamilton, MPA (Community Liaison and Patient Navigator)received her master’s degree in public administration from Southeastern University.
 She was raised in the District and has spent the past 13 years working in the community and advocating on behalf of residents.
 Ms. Hamilton is actively engaged in recruitment for environmental and breast health studies.
-She also schedules patients for mammography screenings throughout the District Maryland and Virginia as a patient navigator with the Capital Breast Care Center.
+She also schedules patients for mammography screenings throughout the District Maryland and Virginia as a patient navigator with the Ralph Lauren Center for Cancer Prevention.

 Jennifer Hicks, MS (Certified Cancer Exercise Specialist) develops and conducts exercise interventions for clinical trials which focus on physical activity and cancer risk and prevention.
 She also helps to create community-based exercise programs designed to reduce cancer disparities among the underserved and ethnic minority populations.
 Ms. Hicks received her MS in exercise physiology from Howard University and her second MS in Tumor Biology from Georgetown University.

 Tyra Hooper, BS (Patient Navigator/Community Outreach Coordinator) is a public health professional.
 She received her BS in Community Health from the University of Maryland, College Park.
-In 2018, she joined the Capital Breast Care Center, an initiative of Georgetown Lombardi Comprehensive Care Center, where she navigates women in the DC metropolitan area for mammography and clinical breast care services.
+In 2018, she joined what was then called the Capital Breast Care Center, now the Ralph Lauren Center for Cancer Prevention, where she navigates people in the DC metropolitan area for cancer screening and clinical services.